Engee documentation

 frequency response requirements 3

-If the Window synthesis method is selected for the FIR (Finite Impulse Response) parameters, the coefficient settings will be disabled for the AFC Requirements module:
+If you select the synthesis method Windowed for the FIR parameter (final impulse response), then the coefficient settings will be disabled for the module Frequency response requirements.:

 frequency response requirements 2

 The Filter Information section shows the parameters and characteristics of the filter.
-The application provides the following options for graphical and numerical display of the characteristics of the designed filter:
+The application provides the following features for graphical and numerical display of the characteristics of the projected filter:

-• AFC - amplitude-frequency response of the filter, showing the dependence of the signal gain on frequency;
+• Frequency response is the amplitude—frequency characteristic of the filter, showing the dependence of the signal transmission coefficient on the frequency;

-• FFC - phase-frequency characteristic of the filter, showing the dependence of the signal phase shift on frequency;
+• The frequency response is the phase—frequency characteristic of the filter, which shows the dependence of the phase shift of the signal on the frequency;

-• AFC and FFC - joint display of amplitude-frequency and phase-frequency characteristics;
+• Frequency response and frequency response — joint display of amplitude-frequency and phase-frequency characteristics;

-• GVZ - group delay time, showing the average delay of the signal at different frequencies;
+• GVZ is a group delay time that shows the average delay of a signal at various frequencies.;

 • FZ — phase delay, showing the time delay of the signal phase;

-• IC - impulse characteristic, showing the filter response to a single impulse (delta function);
+• THEY are the impulse response, which shows the response of the filter to a single pulse (delta function);

-• TX - transient characteristic showing the filter response to a single step function (Heaviside function);
+• PX is a transient characteristic showing the response of the filter to a single step function (Heaviside function);

-• KF - filter coefficients (coefficients of the numerator and denominator of the filter transfer function).
+• CF are the filter coefficients (coefficients of the numerator and denominator of the filter transfer function).

-When hovering the cursor over a graph, the following options are available:
+When hovering over the chart, the following options are available:

-• Download plot as PNG. filter dl png
+• Download plot as PNG (download graph as PNG) filter dl png

 • Lasso select filter lasso select

-To upload the synthesis results, click KF (filter coefficients) in the Filter Information module:
+To download the synthesis results, click CF (filter coefficients) in the Filter Information module.:

 output fd

-The Calculator and Denominator columns show the coefficients of the digital filter transfer function.
+The Numerator and Denominator columns represent the coefficients of the digital filter transfer function.

-Clicking on Calculator or Denominator will unload txt files - num.txt for numerator and denom.txt for denominator.
-In this case all denominator values are equal to one, which may indicate that we consider FIR (Finite Impulse Response) filter with finite impulse response, where the denominator is a constant.
+Clicking on the Numerator or Denominator will download txt files — num.txt for the numerator and denom.txt for the denominator.
+In this case, all denominator values are equal to one, which may indicate that a FIR (Finite Impulse Response) filter with a finite impulse response is being considered, where the denominator is a constant.

-Thus, the digital filter editor allows you to create your own filters with specified parameters, which helps in efficient signal processing.
+Thus, the digital filter editor allows you to create custom filters with preset parameters, which helps in efficient signal processing.